aospapp/aosp/tools/acloud/README.md

 Here's a quick cheat-sheet for the 4 use cases:

-* Remote instance using an Android Build image (LKGB (Last Known Good Build) for cuttlefish phone target in the branch of your repo)
+* Remote instance using an Android Build image (LKGB (Last Known Good Build) for cuttlefish phone target in the branch of your repo, default aosp master if we can't determine it)

 > $ acloud create

-* Remote instance using a locally built image (use `m dist` to build the image)
+* Remote instance using a locally built image (use `m` to build the image)

-> $ acloud create --local-image [local-image-path]
+> $ acloud create --local-image [optional local-image-path]

 * Local instance using an Android Build image (LKGB for cuttlefish phone target in the branch of your repo)

 > $ acloud create --local-instance

-* Local instance using a locally built image (use `m dist` to build the image)
+* Local instance using a locally built image (use `m` to build the image)

 > $ acloud create --local-instance --local-image